Skip to content

 Managing Sensitive Personal Data

-If you intend to collect or utilize sensitive personal data, your Data Management Plan should outline your strategy for complying with data protection regulations and standards.
+If you intend to collect or utilize sensitive personal data, your Data Management Plan should outline your strategy for complying with the UK GDPR (General Data Protection Regulations, 2016), and other relevant legislation or standards.
 If your data is anonymised effectively it can be made public as a research output from your project, with your participants' consent.

 Your plan should demonstrate how you will comply with the relevant principles of the University of Hull Data Protection Policy (Nov 2021).